bryan-lunt-teaching/naive-linalg-utils/README.md

 # naive-linalg-utils

-Naive implementations of linear algebra and some typedefs.
+Naive implementations of basic Matrix operations and some typedefs.

 This code can serve as a starting point for student projects, or as a baseline code.
 It is deliberately naive about how to handle various operations.